700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • securing the installation of a hydrotherapy pool in a child's house to help them recover from surgery for hip dysplasia where there was no pool available locally.

-Advising on a wide range of complex tax and trust matters, Jennifer helps families to agree arrangements for succession planning, inheritance tax mitigation, wealth protection, wills and guardianship, life interest and discretionary trusts, settled land act settlements, overseas assets, powers of attorney and probate.
+Advising on a wide range of complex tax and trust matters, Jen helps families to agree arrangements for succession planning, inheritance tax mitigation, wealth protection, wills and guardianship, life interest and discretionary trusts, settled land act settlements, overseas assets, powers of attorney and probate.

 • advising the executors on the administration of a complex and high value estate, with assets in different countries and multiple beneficiaries;

 • structuring the ownership of assets to maximize the availability of business property relief in regard to inheritance tax planning for a family with an owner-managed - business to ensure the safe transfer of assets from one generation to the next; and

 • structuring the ownership of a client's assets to achieve the most advantageous position in relation to entrepreneurs' relief and incorporation relief.